Email: Ellen.Green [at] asu [dot] edu

 Policy makers and the healthcare industry have proposed changes to physician payment structures as a way to improve the quality of health care and reduce costs.
 Several of these proposals require healthcare providers to employ a value-based purchasing program (also known as pay-for-performance [P4P]).
 However, the way in which existing payment structures impact physician behavior is unclear and therefore, predicting how well P4P will perform is difficult.
 To understand the impact physician payment structures have on physician behavior, I approximate the physician-patient relationship in a real-effort laboratory experiment.
 I study several prominent physician payment structures including fee-for-service, capitation, salary, and P4P.
 I find that physicians are intrinsically motivated to provide high-quality care and that relying exclusively on extrinsic incentives to motivate physicians is detrimental to the quality of care and costly for the healthcare industry.

-joint with John Wendland, Colette Carver, Hughes Cortney, and Sun Ki Mun, International Journal of Telemedicine and Applications.2012
+“Lessons Learned from Implementing the Patient-Centered Medical Home” [First Author] joint with John Wendland, Colette Carver, Hughes Cortney, and Sun Ki Mun, International Journal of Telemedicine and Applications.
+2012

 Based on the results of this series of experiments on physician payment structures, I will be able to provide insight into the optimal physician payment structure.
 The optimal payment structure balances quality of care with the cost of care.
 With this information in hand, I will team up with medical schools or local healthcare providers to test the efficacy and efficiency of the novel payment structures in the field.
-During my time at both the University of Delaware and Virginia Tech I have developed relationships with health care providers and local medical schools in the interest of this project.
+Since earning my Phd in Economics, I have developed relationships with health care providers and local medical schools in the interest of this project.
 I will use these valuable network connections and the networking experience gained as a springboard for establishing new contacts in the healthcare industry.
 The benefits of these relationships are twofold: they provide invaluable feedback on incentive structures and implementation, and they offer new venues to test payment scheme efficacy.
 Through collaborations with the healthcare industry, we can design and implement new, efficient payment mechanisms that optimize patient outcomes.